srinu766/devTinder/homeWok.md

 - diff between app.use() vs ap.all()
 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for user
+- Error handling using a  app.use("/", (err, req, res,next)